Social Media

 If you are intending to establish a new social media account, there needs to be a clear communications purpose and strategy.
 Your communications advisor will help you evaluate your options and point you to the best approach.

-Review UBC’s Social Media Best Practice Guide for guidelines, strategy, and resources.
+Review UBC’s Social Media assets including the Social Media Playbook for guidelines, strategy, and resources.

 UBC has a “community of practice” Social Media Meetup Group that holds regular meetings.